ulfi03/aidex/README.md

 </table>

 For `IndexCardSelectionMode` and `IndexCardsLoaded` the, state is passed down to `IndexCardsContainer`.
-This class is responsible for displaying the list of indexCards, having access to each `indexCard` -`IndexCardItemWidget` itself.
+This class is responsible for building the list of indexCards, having access to each `indexCard` -`IndexCardItemWidget` itself.
+Whether a single IndexCardItemWidget is selected (showing the check-icon + appearing grey) or not is determined inside the `IndexCardItemWidget`.

 ## Code Example